gouwsxander/bash-style-guide/README.md

 ### Comments

 No explicit style guide for comments.
-Don't change someones comments for aesthetic reasons unless you are rewriting or updating them.
+Don't change someone's comments for aesthetic reasons unless you are rewriting or updating them.

 ---